-Raising backyard chickens can be fun, educational and egg-citing!
-(Sorry… I had to do it.)
+Raising backyard chickens can be fun, educational, and egg-citing!
+(Sorry… we had to do it.)

-However, it also requires a good deal of planning, thought and preparation.
-For many of us who love our backyard chickens, it saddens us to hear stories of people who went out and got a bunch of baby chicks only to discover that they weren’t ready, weren’t allowed or didn’t have the time to devote to raising chickens.
+However, it also requires a good deal of planning, thought, and preparation.
+For many of us who love our backyard chickens, it saddens us to hear stories of people who went out and got a bunch of baby chicks only to discover that they weren’t ready, weren’t allowed to keep them where they lived or didn’t have the time to devote to raising chickens.

-In this post, I’ll try and give you several things to think about and plan for before you run out and buy your chicks.
+In this post, we’ll try and give you several things to think about and plan for before you run out and buy your chicks.

 City Code for Raising Backyard Chickens

 This information should all be pretty easy to find online these days.
-I’m lucky, living in Phoenix I can keep up to twenty “head” of poultry.
+Where we live we can keep up to twenty “head” of poultry.
 From our city ordinance:

 No more than twenty head of poultry nor more than twenty-five head of rodents nor more than twenty-five head comprising a combination of rodents and poultry shall be kept upon the first one-half acre or less.

-As for some of the other questions mentioned above, here’s how the City of Phoenix answers them:
+As for some of the other questions mentioned above, here’s how my city answers them: